random-applications/Source-Variability-Data/README.md

 ### Program input

 At this point, there are two different ways to run the application.
-The program can either be run allowing for user input, or run directly from the command line interface.
+The program can either be run allowing for user input or run directly from the command line interface.
 To see the command line interface method explanation, navigate to the [command line interface tab](#command-line-interface-method).

 #### User input method

-To activate the user input method of this applucation, after typing the path to the command line interface (as shown above) press enter and the following message will be displayed.
+To activate the user input method of this application, after typing the path to the command line interface (as shown above) press enter and the following message will be displayed.
 Note that the application may take up to 5 seconds to load all the required modules before the user input message is displayed.
 Below is an example of the text displayed when user input is specified:

 ```
 --------------------------------SOURCE VARIABILITY DATA--------------------------------